 Campaign launched to rescue the historic monument

-An exhibition by artist, Dan Llywelyn Hall, with new paintings inspired by the Offa’s Dyke monument and path by will be on public display until August, 2021.
+We clearly cannot now open on 1st March, St David’s Day.
+We can promise, though, that when we do visitors will find a brand new exhibition interpreting Offa’s Dyke, its people and landscape.
+The building has undergone a major refurbishment and the main exhibition rooms arranged so as to promote social distancing.
+The year also marks the 50th anniversary of the opening of the National Trail and the ODA is proud to present an exhibition by artist, Dan Llywelyn Hall, whose new paintings are all inspired by the Offa’s Dyke monument and National Trail.
 In conjunction with the exhibition a new publication with 12 poems (marking each section of the 177 mile path) will be launched including leading poets such as Gillian Clarke – a poet Laureate of Wales, Owen Sheers, Twm Morris, Robert Minhinnick, Menna Elfyn and Oliver Lomax.
 Other features of the anniversary celebrations includes: Stephen Bradley – a stained glass artist – will be commissioned to make a commemorative window for the Centre’s re-opening.
 A nation-wide walk of the entire route by walking groups will arrive at the Centre on St David’s Day.
 Dignitaries will greet the walkers and a celebratory outdoor gathering with music.
 Dan is seen here painting on Offa’s Dyke with an audience.

 The monument is important to Dan Llywelyn Hall: ‘ Offa’s Dyke has always loomed large in my psyche.
 The frontier of a hinterland somewhere between past and present.
 The Offa’s Dyke Centre is the cultural centre of the monument and its protector-in-chief.
 It’s an antidote to ignorance of our heritage and by extension, our shared landscape.
 I look forward to celebrating this anniversary In words and images and mining this rich seam of common ancestry.‘